Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Introduction

-\begin{theorem} One can decide in time $\Ostar{(\ex+1)^{\O(\tw)}}$ whether there is a solution of a certain size for \AntiFactorSize{\ex} assuming a tree decomposition of width $\tw$ is given. \end{theorem} In light of Theorem~\ref{thm:algo:main}, determining the exact complexity of \AntiFactor{\Ex} for a fixed set $\Ex$ is far from obvious.
-The combinatorial properties of the set $\Ex$ influences the complexity of the problem in a subtle way and new algorithmic techniques seem to be needed to fully exploit this.
-Currently, we do not have a tight bound similar to Theorem~\ref{thm:factor-tw-results} for every fixed $\Ex$.
-But we propose a candidate for the combinatorial property that influences complexity: we define a bipartite compatibility graph for every set $\Ex$ and conjecture that the maximum size of a so-called {\em half-induced matching} is the key property (see Section~\ref{sec:half-induced-matchings} for definitions).
-We show that if there is such a half-induced matching of size $h$, then the representative set cannot be smaller than $(h-\epsilon)^{\tw+1}$ for any $\epsilon>0$ (\cref{lem:half-induced-implies-repset}) and, assuming the SETH, there is no $\Ostar{(h-\epsilon)^{\tw}}$ algorithm for \AntiFactor{\Ex} for any $\epsilon>0$ (Theorem \ref{thm:dec:lbAntiFactor}).
-Using the above result, we are able to show a complementary lower bound for the special case of \AntiFactorSize{\ex} (see \cref{thm:dec:lbAntiFactorBySize}).
-We do this by exhibiting a set $\Ex$ that contains a large half-induced matching.
-However, we do not have matching upper bounds at this point.
-There are two main reasons why it is difficult to obtain tight upper bounds:
+\begin{theorem} One can decide in time $\Ostar{(\ex+1)^{\O(\tw)}}$ whether there is a solution of a certain size for \AntiFactorSize{\ex} assuming a tree decomposition of width $\tw$ is given. \end{theorem} We note that \cref{thm:algo:main} clearly distinguishes \AntiFactor{\Ex} from \BFactor.
+By the known lower bounds from Marx et al.~\cite{MarxSS21} (cf.~\cref{thm:factor-tw-results}), a similar result for \BFactor is not possible.
+In light of \cref{thm:algo:main}, it is also far from obvious to determine the exact complexity of \AntiFactor{\Ex} for a fixed set $\Ex$.
+The combinatorial properties of the set $\Ex$ influence the complexity of the problem in a subtle way and new algorithmic techniques seem to be needed to fully exploit this.
+Currently, we do not have a tight bound similar to \cref{thm:factor-tw-results} for every fixed $\Ex$.
+Instead we propose a candidate for the combinatorial property that influences the complexity: We define a bipartite compatibility graph for every set $\Ex$ and conjecture that the maximum size of a so-called \emph{half-induced matching} is the key property to obtain a faster algorithm via representative sets.
+See \cref{conj:himImpliesUpperBoundOnRepSet} for a formal statement.

-\begin{itemize} \item \textbf{Representative set bounds.} In Theorem~\ref{thm:algo:main}, the upper bound on the size of representative sets are based on earlier algebraic techniques \cite{KratschW20,FominLPS17,FominLPS16,ShachnaiZ16}.
+We use such half-induced matchings of large size to show a lower bound for \AntiFactorSize{\ex} that, assuming SETH, complements the algorithm in \cref{thm:algo:main} up to constant factors in the exponent (see \cref{thm:dec:lbAntiFactorBySize}).
+Moreover, if there is a half-induced matching of size $h$, then, assuming SETH, we show that there is no $\Ostar{(h-\epsilon)^{\tw}}$ algorithm for \AntiFactor{\Ex} for any $\epsilon>0$ (\cref{thm:dec:lbAntiFactor}).
+Although, in this case the representative set cannot be smaller than $(h-\epsilon)^{\tw+1}$ for any $\epsilon>0$ (\cref{lem:half-induced-implies-repset}) we do not have matching upper bounds at this point.
+There are two main reasons why it is difficult to obtain tight upper bounds: \begin{itemize} \item \textbf{Representative set bounds.} In \cref{thm:algo:main}, the upper bound on the size of representative sets are based on earlier algebraic techniques \cite{FominLPS16,FominLPS17,KratschW20,ShachnaiZ16}.
 It is not clear how they can be extended to the combinatorial notion of half-induced matchings.